In this Article

 - Increase in blood sugar levels

-- Tooth decay in case you do not mention maintain proper oral hygiene
+- Tooth decay if you do not mention maintain proper oral hygiene

-Are there any precautions to take?
-Yes.
-You need to be careful about the amount you are eating.
+You need to be careful about the number of dates you are eating.
 Overeating can lead to weight gain and other health issues.

-Dates are loaded with nutrients and eating them is easy.
-You can just pop a few in your mouth, and that is all you need to do.
-Dates have been the traditional food for women in labour from ancient times, and doctors also recommend that pregnant women include dates in their daily diets.
-There are many ways by which you ease and shorten labour, and eating dates are one of the many ways.
+Dates are loaded with nutrients, and eating them is easy.
+Dates have been the go-to food for women in labour since time immemorial, and doctors also recommend that pregnant women include dates in their daily diet.
 If you are a mother-to-be and you are planning to include dates in your diet, consult your doctor first.
-Look for brands that offer organic dates as these are free of any chemicals or preservatives.
+Look for brands that offer organic dates as these are free of chemicals or preservatives.
 It is best to consume fresh dates.